Last Updated on

-Medicare beneficiaries enrolled in a Medicare Advantage plan in Montana who want to switch back to Original Medicare, Part A and Part B, may do so during the Medicare Advantage Disenrollment Period, which runs from January 1 to March 31 each year, During this period you also can add a stand-alone Part D Prescription Drug Plan go alongside your Original Medicare or switch to another Medicare Advantage plan.
+Medicare beneficiaries enrolled in a Medicare Advantage plan in Montana who want to switch back to Original Medicare, Part A and Part B, may do so during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 each year, During this period you also can add a stand-alone Part D Prescription Drug Plan go alongside your Original Medicare or switch to another Medicare Advantage plan.

 Take a look at the main types of Medicare Advantage plans available in Montana in order to choose the one that suits you best:

 Remember: you must continue paying your Medicare Part B premium to retain your health coverage if you enroll in a Medicare Advantage plan.